makerdao/community/governance/polls/DC-IAM ETH-B Initial Parameters - December 7, 2020.md

 ---
 # Poll: ETH-B Debt Ceiling Instant Access Module - December 7, 2020

 The Governance Facilitators have placed a Governance Poll into the voting system on behalf of the MakerDAO Risk Domain Team.
-The community can vote in this poll to express support or opposition to adding a Debt Ceiling Instant Access Module for ETH-B with the listed parameters.
+The community can vote in this poll to express support or opposition to using the Debt Ceiling Instant Access Module for ETH-B with the listed parameters.

 This Governance [Poll](https://community-development.makerdao.com/en/learn/governance/on-chain-gov) will be active for three days beginning on Monday, December 7 at 16:00 UTC.